skvamme/pico_atlast/README.md

 # pico_atlast
 ATLAST Forth for Raspberry Pi Pico is a boilerplate C application with a built in forth scripting environment.
 Compiles out of the box, no C-programming knowledge required to use the ATLAST forth console.
 Get full access to the Raspberry Pi Pico C API in atlast.c and use forth as a quick yet powerful scripting engine.

-Documentation: http://www.fourmilab.ch/atlast/ and https://www.forth.com/starting-forth/ and https://www.dnd.utwente.nl/~tim/colorforth/Leo-Brodie/thinking-forth.pdf Charles Moore, the inventor of forth gave an interview here [http://www.ultratechnology.com/1xforth.htm]and a presentation here [https://www.youtube.com/watch?v=0PclgBd6_Zs] Here is a nice tutorial from Shropshire LUG - Oct 2020 https://www.youtube.com/watch?v=EADDOnRtFrI
+<b>Documentation:</b> http://www.fourmilab.ch/atlast/ and https://www.forth.com/starting-forth/ and https://www.dnd.utwente.nl/~tim/colorforth/Leo-Brodie/thinking-forth.pdf Charles Moore, the inventor of forth gave an interview here [http://www.ultratechnology.com/1xforth.htm]and a presentation here [https://www.youtube.com/watch?v=0PclgBd6_Zs] Here is a nice tutorial from Shropshire LUG - Oct 2020 https://www.youtube.com/watch?v=EADDOnRtFrI

 <b>Latest commit:</b> Use FORTH blocks to store source code and data in FLASH.
 New words are LIST, LOAD, BLOCK, EMPTYBUFFER, SAVEBUFFER.
 See atlast.html.
 ATLAST Forth now running in RAM.